Javid Parsa | CEO | Parsa Foods & Beverages, Srinagar, Kashmir | Part 2

 Excerpts from an interaction with Rajesh Prothi

-Initially there were doubts within my family too about my decision to be back home and start a business.
+Initially, there were doubts within my family too about my decision to be back home and start a business.
 You can well understand how we Kashmiris think.
-Be happy and satisfied in what you have.
+Be happy and satisfied with what you have.
 But I wanted more; it was hard to convince them, that too at a time when I too was drifting in a pool of doubts.
 But the fact is that they stood by me and ensured that I always had a helping hand and someone to fall back on in times of need.

-Like every other Kashmiri parents, they wanted me to be an engineer.
+Like every other Kashmiri parent, they wanted me to be an engineer.
 It was their dream and the rationale behind this was that this profession would ensure a satisfactory life in Kashmir even if it was torn by turmoil.
 You know how a Kashmiri thought process works, doctors and engineers are always given utmost importance!

 And there I was, young and reckless.
 I took it up as yet another adventure at a point when I had no dreams of my own.
 I did what I felt was appropriate to fulfill my duties as a son.
 But soon I realized that it was not my calling and left the course in the fourth semester.
 It was kind of wasting two precious years of my life.
-I knew I could not go back into time and rectify my mistakes, so I left to my destiny and opted to chase my dreams.
-The next calling was to be an interior designer from Lovely Professional University, Punjab (Bachelors Degree)
+I knew I could not go back in time and rectify my mistakes, so I left to my destiny and opted to chase my dreams.
+My next calling was to be an interior designer from Lovely Professional University, Punjab (bachelor’s Degree)

 While I listened to my inner voice, my brother